JamesRobertHawk/jamesroberthawk.github.io/_posts/2021-08-11-chaos-the-devil-announcement.markdown

 *Fluff balls find baby crocodile in a basket, raise it.
 Bad guy shows up and takes the king of the fluff balls and so Croc wants to help his friend.*

 Basically what I am saying is that story was never too central to these games, they didn't make much sense.
-Another great aspect here is that the levels didn't feel like they needed to make sense.
+Another great aspect here is that the levels didn't feel like they needed to make sense either.
 There are huge drops to infinity across floating islands, lava everywhere and for some reason then everything turns to ice with no explanation in story.

 ## Killer soundtracks
 Not sure if it's just me, but I still listen to the soundtracks of these games even today.
 They were great, in fact all the audio design in these games was top notch.